 Winter Storm-Watching, Vancouver Island, Canada

 Sometimes pictures appropriate to the time of year can’t be found – a Fall postcard, for example, when all the cards feature springtime cherry blossoms.
 Also, storm clouds and wind-whipped water and trees are wonderful picture material, seldom regarded as suitable for tourism promotion.
-In any case, I think painting is better than photography for trying to capture an awesome winter day on the Pacific Coast of Canada (left).
+In any case, I think painting is better than photography for trying to capture an awesome winter day on the Pacific Coast of Canada (above).

 Two Moods of Table Mountain, South Africa

 Another weather phenomenon I enjoyed the challenge of painting rather than photographing crossed my path in South Africa.
 After a day spent on a winelands tour to Stellenbosch, Paarl and Fransschoek, we returned to the beach north of Cape Town where I painted several postcards of the classic view of Table Mountain – some with the clear skies we’d had all day, others with the characteristic thin layer of cloud that cascades over the mountains in the late afternoon.
 In the case of Table Mountain (above), it is, needless to say, nicknamed the Tablecloth.

 Supplies are Easy to Buy and Carry

 I suggest that any travelers with even a slight artistic inclination give postcard painting a try the next time they find themselves in a wonderfully paintable place.
 The supplies are not hard to come by, as most art supply shops carry stiff, postcard-sized, watercolor paper in blocks of 15 or 20, pre-printed with address lines.
 I recommend taking only one or two brushes and a very limited palette of five or six colors, plus a pencil and a couple of pens.
 And maybe some fluorescent markers – great for man-made objects and back-lit flowers.
 Your suitcase will hardly notice these slim additions.